Leading Parent Partnership Award (LPPA)

 - The school will develop a better understanding of parents and the community.

-What can families do to help The Ferrars Academy achieve the award?
+What can families do to help The Ferrars Academy maintain the award?

 Read all newsletters and publicity we send out